AMD on the Brink of Taking Over – Survey Q2 2021

 To give additional perspective, we picked up some of the free text comments from Nvidia users intending to move to AMD below.
 Quotes have been slightly modified to correct spelling and grammar:

 I am using Nvidia right now.
-It’s not open-source but it still works better than AMD’s drivers.
+It’s not open-source but it still works better then AMD’s drivers.
 But I would like to buy, and I’m going to because they open their source code.
 I’m just waiting for the perfect driver and new card (mine is brand new :))

 Currently I have a RTX 2080, but I’m thinking about buying AMD, because of the open-source drivers, better Linux compatibility, and better performance in some games.
 Also from I what I know AMD drivers support Wayland.